Filters Filters — How to Change Pool Filter Sand: Complete Step-by-Step Guide

 1. System Shutdown and Preparation

-Turn off your pool pump and ensure the system is completely shut down.
+Turn off your pool pump at the breaker for electrical safety and ensure the system is completely shut down.
 Never work on pool equipment while the pump is running - this can cause serious injury.
 Close any valves that might allow water to flow back into the filter tank.

 2. Remove the Multiport Valve